- When is right of rebellion permissible under the Declaration of Independence?

 - When can an individual or a group justifiably decide to break the law?

-- Explain when, if ever, it is permissible to disobey the law
+- Students will be able to explain when, if ever, it is permissible to disobey the law.

-- Describe the events of John Brown’s Raid on Harper’s Ferry
+- Students will be able to describe the events of John Brown’s Raid on Harper’s Ferry.

-- Contrast the perspectives on civil disobedience of Lincoln and MLK
+- Students will be able to contrast the perspectives on civil disobedience of Lincoln and MLK.

 - John Brown